MutantShakes/Assignment_2b_NoSQL/README.md

 - Details include necessary commands and dependencies.

 #### Report_Problem_4.pdf
-- This is the report document for `Problem 4` summarizing the findings, methodology, and results of the assignment.
+- This is the report document for `Problem 4` summarizing the findings, methodology, and results of the problem.